Myanmar–Singapore relations: Recent relations

 After the 1 February 2021 Myanmar coup d'état, when Min Aung Hlaing ousted the NLD democratic government, Burmese protestors urged Singapore to cut business ties with the military regime through demonstrations in Myanmar and with boycotts of Singaporean brands.
 Singaporean foreign minister Vivian Balakrishnan initially emphasized the importance of separating business with politics, but as Singaporean businesses became more wary of continuing business in Myanmar, changed Singapore's position to one of managing risks.
 Balakrishnan further refrained from referring to the military regime's representative as "foreign minister", signaling a clear line being drawn.
 Lee Hsien Loong used unusually strident language like calling the use of lethal force "disastrous" and the military crackdowns as a "national shame".
 According to analysts, Singapore's decided to be more visible with its foreign policy due to worries over regional instability and the credibility of the Association of Southeast Asian Nations (ASEAN).

 As the protests and situation in Myanmar turned into renewed civil war, Singapore was pressured to take more action.
 Both the United States State Department and local activists cited Singapore as an important regional actor with significant leverage as Singapore had means to limit the military regime's access to overseas financial assets.
 In 2022, Prime Minister Lee maintained his diplomatic position, supporting the continued exclusion of the military regime from ASEAN meetings until the regime showed actioned cooperation on ASEAN's peace plans.
-In 2023, Balakrishnan stated that he did not believe the Myanmar coup will would not lead to national reconciliation and that Singapore does not recognise the current military junta.
+In 2023, Balakrishnan stated that he did not believe the Myanmar coup would lead to national reconciliation and that Singapore does not recognise the current military junta.
 He emphasized that Singapore does not believe in the foreign interference in domestic affairs and will keep a seat open in ASEAN for non-political representatives or when a legitimate government is recognized as such.

 During the war, Singapore remained a major source of spare parts and manufacturing equipment for the junta's weapons factories.
 Several Singapore-based firms served as intermediary companies collectively shipping US$254 million worth of arms to the junta between 2021 and 2023.
 Civil society organisations have urged targeted sanctions to block the junta's access to Singapore's financial system.
 In August, key Singaporean bank United Overseas Bank (UOB) began cutting off banking relationships with Myanmar accounts, announced restrictions on card transactions for Myanmar individuals and closed Burmese nostro accounts in UOB's Hong Kong branches.
 Some see the move as a response of pressure placed on Singapore to cut financial ties with the junta, while others see the move as reflective of growing costs and risks of doing business with Myanmar's military regime.

 In October 2023, the military regime revoked the passports of Myanmar nationals in Singapore, targeting anti-coup activists living in Singapore.
 The regime only revoked the passports of nationals in Singapore, catching many Burmese in Singapore by surprise.
 The junta has also reportedly lodged complaints about anti-junta activities amongst Myanmar nationals in Singapore to the Singapore Police Force.